KamKooner/KamKooner/README.md

 * Bachelor's in Mathematics at Ryerson University, minor in Computer Science.
 I have a keen interest in staying up-to-date with the latest technologies.<br></br>
 * Experienced in programming languages such as Python, JavaScript, TypeScript, Java, etc. and proficient in web development frameworks including ReactJs, Angular, & Spring.<br></br>
 * Dedicated and hardworking learner with a strong foundation in web development seeking opportunities to apply skills and gain experience as a web developer.<br></br>
-* Interested in working for a dynamic and innovative company in the field of web development.<br></br>

 ## 🌐 Links:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kam-kooner-941371174/)
 [![Website](https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white)]()

    ### 🧰 Languages and Tools